Skip to main content

 What affects collection efficiency?

-Can I use harvested rainwater for drinking?
+Can I drink harvested rainwater?

 Does this account for seasonal rainfall variation?

-Do I need a pump for my rainwater system?
+Do I need a pump?

-What maintenance does a rainwater system require?
+What maintenance does a rainwater system need?

 Explore More Geospatial & Environmental Tools